 Single Of The Week: Gladys Knight – Just A Little (Humble Dreamz Music Group/WCMC)

-Years don’t seem to have any effect on Gladys Knight apart from makin’ her shining brighter.
+Years don’t seem to have any effect on Gladys Knight.
+Contrary then as makin’ her shining brighter.
 Just as on this new cut of hers that sees her collaborating with the new generation of actors.
 From producer producer Symbolic ‘S1’ One (Beyoncé, Jay-Z, Kanye West.
 To songwriter/singer Brandon ‘Avehre’ Smith.

 ‘Just A Little’ marks her return to groovier territories some 18 years after ‘Love Overboard’.
 A killer jam that saw her and The Pips pioneering venturing into R&B/Swing along with producers Reggie & Vincent Calloway.

 Here again, Gladys Knight sings her heart out.
 Her unique voice generating the same effect as some… 40 years ago.
 Remember ‘It’s A Better Than Good Time’ for instance.
 But also her cover version of Ashford & Simpson‘s ‘Bourgie Bourgie’.
 Not to mention ‘Neither One of Us (Wants to Be the First To Say Goodbye)’.
 And I’m not even talkin’ about its unofficial remix.
 An outstanding and quite unexpected House rework by South African producer DJ Micks that saw the light by the end of the 2000’s.

 ‘Just A Little’ has to be considered as an appetizer.
 With Ms. Knight on her way to deliver a new album some time next year.
 We just can’t wait!